 Evaluations have shown the technology offers many advantages over existing truck and shovel operations, including enhanced safety performance, better operating efficiency and lower operating costs.

 The implementation of AHS will change roles and required skill sets for some employees at Suncor's operations over time.
-A staged approach to deployment will allow the company to deliberately focus on each mine and apply lessons from one to the next.
+A staged approach to deployment will allow the company to deliberately focus on each mining area and apply lessons from one to the next.